haoyuzhang89/W251-HVM-Art-Connoisseur/README.md

 * The model is readily available via Keras
 * The training time seems acceptable on our machine for this model

+Overall, it seems like the reshaped data performs better than the cropped data.
+Interestingly, we got our best results out of MobileNet reshaped data with a 36% top 1 test accuracy and a 65% top 5 test accuracy